lucas-aragno/Regulus/README.md

 # Regulus

-TODO: Write a gem description
+Regulus is a gem that wraps some regex to simplify matches

 ## Installation